 For parts of high tenacity, you can choose PA (nylon) or PP.

 For heat-resistant parts, you can choose epoxy resin, bakelite, black PC, or PA (nylon).

 Aluminum 6061-T6 is the cheapest and most common option.

 Other metals include copper, brass, zinc, stainless steel, steel alloys, magnesium, etc.

 In rapid prototyping, soft rubber parts can be made via vacuum casting.
 The raw material is PU.

 Yes, as long as you provide the 2D drawings for assembly.
 To make sure there is no interference with other parts, even if we don't need to do the assembly, it will be better if you let us know if the parts we make have assembly relationships with other parts.
 We will also check all the files before manufacturing to figure out if there are interferences between parts and provide design modification suggestions.

 3. What is the average shipping fee for shipping medical device prototypes to countries outside of China?

 The sizes of medical device prototypes are usually large, so it is not easy to estimate the shipping fees.
-In cases that you need to know the freight during the quotation period, we will try to simulate how the parts can be packed and offer an estimated package size and shipping fee.
+In cases where you need to know the freight during the quotation period, we will try to simulate how the parts can be packed and offer an estimated package size and shipping fee.